CDThomas/ts-monkey/README.md

 A TypeScript implementation of the [monkey language](https://monkeylang.org/) along with an in-browser editor, interpreter, and AST explorer.

+For details on the Monkey language see the [unofficial docs](docs/language.md) in this repo or [monkeylang.org](https://monkeylang.org/).

 ## Structure

 Currently, all files (for both the in-browser editor and core language) live in this project.
 This is for ease while building out the basic feature-set for the editor and language.